mahdimehrabi/gin-gorm-boilerplate/README.md

 we have complete registeration service for sending email , resending email , verify token and ... that implemented in authentication app
 #### swagger documention generator
 swagger documention of apps are stored in `core/models/swagger` you can edit them or add new one .
-I suggest you read [swagger gin documention]{https://github.com/swaggo/gin-swagger} for more information.
+I suggest you read https://github.com/swaggo/gin-swagger for more information.
 #### easy custom validator implemention
 we have advanced validation system that integerated with gin and [go-playground validation]{https://github.com/go-playground/validator}, for example we have a custom validator that is responsible for checking the of a field is unique in database table, you can use it in your request model like below: